-Leanne’s research interests focus on the interface between sports law and employment law.
+Leanne’s research interests focus on alternative dispute resolution and the interface between sports law and employment law.
 Leanne completed her PhD at Trinity College, Dublin and has published in sports law journals nationally and internationally.
-She has presented at international conferences on aspects of her PhD research.
-In 2012, Leanne was a member of the project team for the European Commission-funded project “Supporting Social Dialogue and Building Capacity in the European Sport Sector”.
-Leanne is a member of the Sport Resolutions (UK) Panel of Arbitrators and Mediators, which is an independent dispute resolution service for sport in the United Kingdom.
+She has presented at international conferences on aspects of her research.
+Leanne is a Member of the Chartered Institute of Arbitrators and has chaired disciplinary and grievance proceedings for national and international sports governing bodies.
+She is also a member of the Sport Resolutions (UK) Panel of Arbitrators and Mediators, which is an independent dispute resolution service for sport in the United Kingdom.

 - LLM (Hons) – ‘Redress for Medical Misadventure: A Therapeutic Jurisprudence Perspective’, University of Auckland, New Zealand, 2001